-PSYD789 CROSS - CULTURAL PSYCHOTHERAPY Clinical Course (3 cr.)
+PSYD789 DIVERSITY AND CULTURE IN CLINICAL PRACTICE (3 cr.)

-This course will examine the various theoretical and practical therapeutic approaches and identify techniques that are culturally sensitive to the major ethnic groups in the United States, including Hispanics, African Americans, Asians, and American Indians.
+This course will examine the various theoretical and practical therapeutic approaches and identify techniques that are culturally sensitive to the major ethnic groups in the United States, including Hispanics, Africa Americans, Asians, and American Indians.
+There will also be a broader understanding with current trends focused on contextual factors and intersectionality regarding ability status, sexual orientation, gender, gender identity, age, language, culture, race, socioeconomic status, religion, spirituality, immigration status, education, and employment, among other variables.
 A critical review of the relevant research in the area will be conducted.